badal/jacman-core/README.md

 # jacman-core

 ## Description
-  Part of Jacinthe management tools
+  Command line only part of Jacinthe management tools

 ## Version
   1.0

 ## Synopsis
+Script tools for Jacinthe DB management.

+  * batman  : batch manager for plain users
+  * cronman : batch manager for cron daemon with reports in files
+  * jacdev  : batch manager for developers

 ## Usage
+  Run one of the executables

-## Bugs
+## More documentation
+  * See the Yardoc/RDoc documentation.
+  * See the html help file

 ## Copyright
-  (c) 2013, Michel Demazure
+  (c) 2014, Michel Demazure

 ## License
   See LICENSE